luusluus/kubectl/README.md

 # Github Action for Kubernetes CLI

-This action provides `kubectl` for Github Actions.
+- This action provides `kubectl` for Github Actions.
+- folked for installing `aws-iam-authenticator`
+- This docker image can use `aws-iam-authenticator`

 ## Usage